CSS-Windows/WindowsDiag/NET/offline-SDPcheck/Readme.md

 **hint**: if you register `*.txt` files to be opend with a more sophisticated editor like Notepad++ or TextPad, all result files will open as additional Tabs in your text Editor.

+## What is RFLcheck?
+RFLcheck is a set of Explorer Plugin and PowerShell scripts that enables engineers to identify missing Hotfixes in a customer supplied SDP report.
+Useful add-ons are
+- checks for 3rd party drivers (Pstat),
+- checks for incorrect or changed Registry settings,
+- PerformanceMonitorAnalysis (PMA),
+- Pstat-Compare,
+- Event-summary up to 6h before SDP collection,
+- check for specific Events,
+- re-Arrange-SDPFolders (for Cluster)
+Details see in MS internal KB3070416